 Welcome to SupportIBD!
-My name is Aaron and I have Crohn’s Disease.
-When I was diagnosed in 2009 I had just entered my first semester of college.
-Ever since my diagnosis, I have been on multiple medications, many ER visits, and hospital stays and also have endured 3 hip replacements due to Avascular Necrosis from prednisone use.
-My own journey with IBD is what drives me to advocate for other patients and to help them find out more about the disease and provide any support they need.
+My name is Aaron and I have Crohn’s Disease and a really rare genetic metabolic bone disease called Hypophosphatasia.
+My original diagnosis of Crohn’s in 2009 is where my advocacy work began, and then more recently being diagnosed with Hypophosphatasia which is classified as ultra-rare has pushed me into advocating for that as well.
+Ever since my diagnosis, I have been on multiple medications, many ER visits, and hospital stays and also have endured 4 hip replacements due to Avascular Necrosis and Hypophosphatasia.
+My own journey with chronic illness is what drives me to advocate for other patients and to help them find out more about the disease and provide any support they need.

 I originally started SupportIBD as a Facebook page “Support Crohn’s Disease and Ulcerative Colitis” back in 2010 after my diagnosis and just wanted to meet others with the disease and help them.
 Eventually, I realized that the page was becoming much bigger and was having more of an impact than I initially ever thought it would.
 The page opened up the opportunity for me to really start advocating for patients with IBD and more than that, I was able to really help and support patients with their IBD journey.